HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 meta_description: Configure persistent storage with Label Studio Enterprise hosted in the cloud to store uploaded data such as task data, user images, and more.
 ---

-If you host Label Studio Enterprise in the cloud, set up persistent storage for uploaded task data, user images, and more in the cloud.
+If you host Label Studio Enterprise in the cloud, you want to set up persistent storage for uploaded task data, user images, and more in the same cloud service as your deployment.

 Follow the steps relevant for your deployment:
 * [Set up Amazon S3](#Set-up-Amazon-S3) for Label Studio Enterprise deployments in Amazon Web Services (AWS).
-* [Set up Google Cloud Storage (GCS)](#Set-up-Google-Cloud-Storage) for Label Studio Enterprise deployments in GCS.
+* [Set up Google Cloud Storage (GCS)](#Set-up-Google-Cloud-Storage) for Label Studio Enterprise deployments in Google Cloud Platform.
 * [Set up Microsoft Azure](#Set-up-Microsoft-Azure) for Label Studio Enterprise deployments in Microsoft Azure.

 ## Set up Amazon S3

-Set up Amazon S3 as the persistent storage for uploaded Label Studio Enterprise assets.
+Set up Amazon S3 as the persistent storage for Label Studio Enterprise hosted in AWS.

 > If you want to secure the data stored in the S3 bucket at rest, you can [set up default server-side encryption for Amazon S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html) following the steps in the Amazon Simple Storage Service User Guide.

 Start by [creating an S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) following the Amazon Simple Storage Service User Guide steps.

-After you set up an S3 bucket, set up the necessary IAM permissions to grant Label Studio Enterprise access to your bucket.
+After you create an S3 bucket, set up the necessary IAM permissions to grant Label Studio Enterprise access to your bucket.
 There are two ways that you can manage access to your S3 bucket:
 - Set up an **IAM role** (recommended)
-- Or use **Access keys**
+- Using temporary **Access keys**

 Select the relevant tab and follow the steps for your desired option: